notsag-dev/tricks-htb/README.md

 ### Redirects
 If when intercepting the server responses with a proxy and the `302 Found` response has some content, the HTTP response number and code can be manually changed to, for example, `200 OK` to see the content on the browser instead of following the redirect.

+### Abstract shit
+- If there are so many things that look the same, check if there's one of them that's different.